quisquous/cactbot/docs/TimelineGuide.md

 Raids are numbered through the tier, e.g. `t1` through `t13` and `a1s` through `a12s`.
-Savage fights should have an `s` suffix while normal fights have an 'n' suffix.
+Savage fights should have an `s` suffix while normal fights have an `n` suffix.
 (However, this does not apply to coil raids.)

 Examples: